Endometriosis and Fibromyalgia for Men

 There are many things you can do to support your partner, and I hope that by reading this blog post, you feel more equipped to do so.

 What will you learn here?

-Chronic illness can be incredibly isolating, but this blog provides a voice for those who are often forgotten.
+Chronic illnesses like endometriosis and fibromyalgia can be incredibly isolating, but this blog provides a voice for those who are often forgotten.
 You’ll find information about chronic pain and fatigue, as well as the emotional, psychological, and mental impacts.

-It can be extremely difficult for the person who is suffering and their loved ones.
-Endometriosis and fibromyalgia are two conditions that often impact relationships in a very unique way.
+Medical conditions like fibromyalgia and endometriosis are two conditions that often impact relationships in a very unique way.

 This blog is written by a man, for men, so you can feel confident that you’re getting the best advice possible.
 Hi, I’m Lucjan, creator of Worry Head…

 If your partner suffers from endometriosis, you are going to learn about this insidious condition and understand how best you can support her.